lukaswilkeer/event-driven-architecture/README.md

 This can be supressed with an imperative design within DRY method, but can lead to problems with the maintence of the structure.
 One change on a commom function can break a lot of things.
 Same on a functional way, ([besides the cost](https://github.com/lukaswilkeer/event-driven-architecture/issues/3)), so, make sure that you write tests carefully, this guarantees your code integrity.

-*Note 2:* Lacks performance measurements to decide either manually or dinamcally.
+*Note 1:* Lacks performance measurements to decide either manually or dinamcally.
 One improve the development and it's better to work with it.
 But dealing with performance, sometimes hard is much better.

+## LICENCE

+MIT.